Jaytech1580/HackTheBox_Machines/Fawn.md

+# Fawn Machine Challenge Walkthrough

+## Overview

+This walkthrough covers the steps to compromise the "Fawn" machine, part of the 'Starting Point' labs on Hack the Box, with a difficulty rating of 'Very Easy.'

 ## Initialization and Activation

 1. Log in to the Hack the Box portal and navigate to the 'Starting Point' labs.